Why Dogs Eat Poop

 - A dog may eat the poop of a more dominant dog as a submissive behavior.

-- By accident – dogs are curious and will try to eat almost anything to explore.
+- Curiosity – dogs are curious and will try to eat almost anything to explore.

-So if you've always wondered why dogs eat poop, these reasons should satisfy that curiosity!
+you've ever wondered why dogs eat poop, these reasons should satisfy